Best Film for the Canon EOS Rebel G

 - Pharmacy or Big Box Store

-Sending film to a mail-order lab to be developed and scanned is the easiest solution if you are just beginning to use film.
-If you frequently shoot film, this could be a disadvantage because it can get very expensive.
+Sending your film to a mail-order lab to be processed and scanned is the easiest option if you are just starting to shoot film.
+If you consistently shoot film, this can be a disadvantage since it can get expensive.

-Investing in a roll of 100 feet of film and loading it into canisters yourself is among the best options to lower expenses.
+Buying a roll of 100’ of film and loading in into canisters by hand is certainly one of the most well known methods to lower your expenses.

-Be aware that you’re limited to 100-foot rolls of black & white film.
-This is due to black and white film is easier and more cost-effective to process at home.
+Keep in mind that you’re only going to find rolls of black & white film.
+This is due to black and white film is quite a bit easier and cheaper to process yourself.

-All film can be processed at home.
-It's a smart option to lower your costs so that you can shoot more film with your Canon Rebel G.
+All film can be processed by hand.
+It is a great method to cut costs so that you can shoot more film with your Canon EOS Rebel G.

-Black & white film is much less difficult to process.
-Temperature and time are not as important to get correct with black and white film as time and temperatures are for transparency or color negative.
+Black and white film is by far the simplest to process.
+Developer temperature and development times are both not as crucial to do correctly with black and white films as time and temperatures are for color negative or transparency film.